zhuzhuor/jist/README.md

 You can download the source code and open it from local file paths without web server support.

 * `file:///path/jist.html?id=5855373` is the same as `http://jist.in/5855373`
-* `file:///path/jist.html?id=5855373&user=username` checks the gist owner
 * `file:///path/jist.html?user=username&tag=blog` displays user's blog post list

 ### Markdown Files

 You can have multiple Markdown files in one gist.
-They are sorted according to their file names, so you can add numeric prefixes to file names to keep them displayed in order.
+They are sorted according to their file names, so you can add numeric prefixes to file names to make them displayed in order.

 ### Custom CSS